Introduction

 • FOSS (GPL-3.0-or-later, hit me up if you need another FOSS licence)

-• Encrypted (RSA 4096, AES 256)
+• Using Strong Encryption (RSA 4096, AES 256)

 • Takedown robust (if the data is shared from many countries it will make it hard to take down)

-• Strong incentive to share.
+• Using a strong incentive to share.

 • Accessible to anyone who can spare some disk space and some bandwith.